 3. Disability access pass and fast pass

 On your first visit to the park make a visit to guest services.
 You may have to wait a while but I tend to queue and let the kids wait on a bench nearby.
 You can register here for a disability access pass.
-Every member of your party can be added.
 The way the pass works is that you queue outside of the queue so for instance you take your tickets to a ride with a queue of 40 minutes.
 The person manning the ride will scan your tickets and give you a return time of 30 minutes (ride time minus 10 minutes).
 You are free to go somewhere else for 30 minutes, maybe go on a ride with less queue, and then you go back to the ride, scan your ticket at the fastpass entrance and go on.

 You can only use the disability access pass for one ride at a time but you can also use the fastpass system so if you plan ahead and use both at once you are likely to be able to go on rides you have fast passed in between rides you have used the disability access pass for.